 Accredited CRNA Programs are reviewed regularly.

-University of Akron Ohio Nurse Anesthetist Program was last reviewed 06/2006.
-It was given the maximum of 10 years accreditation and will be reviewed again 05/2016.
-This shows that the program is in full compliance with the COA’s accreditation standards.
+University of Akron Ohio Nurse Anesthetist Program was last reviewed 06/2016.
+It was given 8 years accreditation and will be reviewed again 05/2024.

 First Time Test Takers:

 An average nurse anesthetist salary in Ohio

 Ohio CRNA salaries are about the same as the national average and range from $145k to $170k.

 An average annual nurse anesthetist salary in the US is $163,467 (according to a 2008 study)

 - Average starting CRNA salaries range from: $110,000-$130,000.